ietf/id-guidelines/README.md

 Note again that if the I-D has not been adopted into a stream, and identifies a stream in the second component, it will be rejected or replaced.
-In particular for IETF stream documents, the first version of a draft with a name that begins with 'draft-ietf-acronym-' for any working group acronym must be approved by the working group's chairs before it will be posted.
+In particular for IETF stream documents, the first version of an I-D with a name that begins with 'draft-ietf-acronym-' for any working group acronym must be approved by the working group's chairs before it will be posted.